Every so often, someone asks if VLC could support MIDI, the de-facto industry standard for digital music instruments.

 neither networked MIDI over RTP.

-But then, VLC still needs to synthesize sound out of the MIDI events.
-Unfortunately, it would be rather tricky to use audio adapters synthesis, as the VLC audio mixing and output core subsystem was designed for PCM samples (with special support for SPDIF).
-On top of that, most modern (cheap) audio adapters lack a synthesizer anyway, e.g. AC'97 audio controllers or Intel HDA cards.
+But then, VLC still needs to synthesize sounds from the MIDI events.
+Unfortunately, hardware synthesis with the audio adapter would be rather tricky.
+Indeed, the VLC audio mixing and output core subsystem was designed for PCM samples (with special support for S/PDIF).
+Also, while FM synthesis was common in the good old days (notably DOS games), most modern (cheap) audio adapters, such as AC'97 audio controllers or Intel HDA cards, lack hardware synthesizer anyway.

 So VLC resorts to software synthesis with a sound font file